 The future of East Timor, however, is promising.
 Income from offshore oil and gas has the potential to fund the country’s development, and the improving economy has seen improvements in poverty rates.

 Our work in East Timor

 Caritas Australia is supporting 5 programs in East Timor with 55 local grassroots community organisations across the country.
-Our work covers a wide range of issues including peacebuilding and reconciliation, climate change adaption, food and water security, sustainable agriculture and institutional strengthening of many community-based organisations.
+Our work covers a wide range of issues including peacebuilding and reconciliation, climate change adaptation, food and water security, sustainable agriculture and institutional strengthening of many community-based organisations.